charlie572/notion_backup/README.md

 2. Create virtual environment.
 3. Install requirements.
 4. Create a new firefox profile, and sign in to Notion using it.
-5. Create a config file using create_config.py.
+5. Create a config file using create_config.py, then fill in the settings in the file.